 - 4 to 6 Thai bird chiles, stems removed split in half lengthwise

-- 8 cups water or seafood or chicken broth
+- 8 cups water, seafood stock, homemade chicken stock or canned chicken broth

 - 6 stalks lemongrass, trimmed, sliced on diagonal into 3-inch lengths, and lightly bruised with blunt object